raoufswe/VolunteerPoint/README.md

 4. Create, edit or delete users.
 5. View all feedbacks and contact requests that have been submitted by users or organizers.

-The web application was developed usign ASP.NET for the back-end and HTML,CSS,JS for the front end.
-It is connected to SQL database.
+The web application was developed usign ASP.NET for the back-end and HTML,CSS,JS for the front end and it is connected to SQL database.

-For more details, you can check the system documentation https://www.researchgate.net/publication/328769095_Web_Application_WAAP_-_Assignment
+For more details, you can check the system documentation here https://www.researchgate.net/publication/328769095_Web_Application_WAAP_-_Assignment